JeschkeLab/DeerLab/docsrc/source/api/mixmodels.rst

     newmodel = mixmodels({@dd_onegauss,@dd_wormchain})

-the resulting model ``newmodel`` will contain 5 parameters in the followig order: 1 amplitude parameter, the 2 single-Gaussian parameters and the 2 WLC parameters.
+the resulting model ``newmodel`` will contain 5 parameters in the following order: 1 amplitude parameter, the 2 single-Gaussian parameters and the 2 WLC parameters.